-Social media scheduling apps like Later and Planoly even have an Instagram preview feature to help you double-check that your posts still go together.
+Social media scheduling apps like Later, Planoly, and Postoplan even have an Instagram preview feature to help you double-check that your posts still go together.
 If they don’t, you can rearrange any placement on the feed or calendar, and the app will reschedule the post automatically.

 However, you don’t even need an app for that: you can make a 3 x 3 table in a Google Doc, post in the thumbnails of your upcoming posts, and play around with the order until you’re happy with it.

 If rearranging your posts doesn’t help though, consider revisiting some of the posts and redoing their visuals.

 How often you should post social media content